 - Reheating – place any leftovers into a small skillet or saucepan and reheat over medium heat covered until heated through.
 If you have leftover rice, heat it with the curry to soften it again.

 - To freeze – this curry freezes well because there are no veggies in it.
 Place it into an airtight container and freeze it for up to 3 months.
 Defrost in the fridge overnight before reheating.

 - Don’t skip adding in half the garam masala at the end.
 It helps you get a nice authentic Indian curry taste!
 I learned this tip from an Indian cookbook, (wish I remembered the name) that garam masala is a delicate spice, and adding half at the end of the cooking time is a secret for ultimate flavor.

 - Curry powders vary widely!
-I like to use a mild curry powder from Simply Organic spices.
+I like to use a mild curry powder from Simply Organic Spices.
 It has great flavor, and if you want to add spice you can add a touch of cayenne pepper to your taste.

-- Most Indian curries marinate the chicken in Greek yogurt or plain yogurt to keep the chicken moist and tender.
+- Some Indian curries marinate the chicken in Greek yogurt or plain yogurt to keep the chicken moist and tender.
 But if you use chicken breasts and be sure not to overcook them, this step can easily be skipped.
 And by skipping the marinating it keeps this curry dairy free.

 Dietary Options & Substitutions